Quackodile Tears: Plot

 Honeybunch is sitting on an egg in her nest and knitting.
 She tells Daffy that it's his turn to sit, but he refuses until she kicks his butt.
 He moves the egg for a moment to fluff up the nest, but the egg rolls away down the hill and into another nest full of eggs.
 Unbeknownst to him, these are alligator eggs.
 Unable to tell the difference, Daffy picks an egg at random and brings it back to his nest.
 The mother alligator sees him take an egg and cries out, and the father alligator chases Daffy.
 They squabble about the egg back and forth for a while until Honeybunch returns.

 At one point, Daffy uses a grenade painted white as a trap for the alligator.
 Honeybunch mistakes it as Daffy throwing away their egg, so she strangles Daffy and forces him to sit on that "egg", ignoring Daffy's explanation that it is a grenade, not the real egg.
 It explodes, setting his tail on fire.

 She makes him sit on the real egg until it hatches into a baby alligator.
 And when Daffy starts clobbering the alligator with a bat, she tells her husband it's just an ugly duckling which will grow into a beautiful swan.
 Meanwhile, Mrs. Alligator tells her husband something similar, since both families had swapped eggs.

+Home media

+This short is available on disc 1 of the Looney Tunes Collector's Vault: Volume 1 Blu-ray set.